07101994/DocWriter/README.md

 Bugs
 ----

+When navigating to a property (monoTouch.AudioToolbox.AudioChannelBit), if you click on the linked "Bitmap", it actually *alters* the value of the target node's container (in this case, it changes the contents of AuiodChannelLayout)

 Inserting an Example after an Example nests the example.
 (Command-E twice)

 It is not possible to add text after an Example.
 Perhaps we need to insert a spare div to allow editing after an example.